 Project Lifesaver

-Project Lifesaver is a program that assists families and caregivers of individuals with Alzheimer’s, Austism, Traumatic Brain Injuries, and other related disabilities.
-Individuals with these disabilities tend to wander away and become confused or lost.
+Project Lifesaver is a vital program that supports families and caregivers of individuals living with Alzheimer’s disease, Autism, Traumatic Brain Injuries, and similar cognitive conditions.
+People with these conditions often have a tendency to wander, putting them at risk of becoming lost or disoriented.

 Kanawha County Sheriff’s Office